DaveParillo/cisc192-reader/src/chapter7/review-2.rst

          Your work for the planet of Noes impressed the nearby planets of Noas, Nois, Noos, and Nous.
          They want you to write different functions that censor out each planet's corresponding forbidden letter.
          However, your galaxy brain knows better than to write a different function for each planet.
-         Using generalization, write the function censorLetter which takes input and a char to censor as parameters and returns a censored string.
-For example, censorLetter("Bye world", 'o') returns the string "Bye w*rld".
+         Using generalization, write the function censor_letter which takes input and a char to censor as parameters and returns a censored string.
+For example, censor_letter("Bye world", 'o') returns the string "Bye w*rld".

          .. code-block:: cpp

             {{group}}
-            string censorLetter (string input, char letter) {
+            string censor_letter (string input, char letter) {
             {{endgroup}}
             {{distractor}}
             {{group}}
-            string censorLetter (string input) {
+            string censor_letter (string input) {
             {{endgroup}}
             {{group}}
                int i = 0;